2018 Hyundai i30 N: Korea's Golf GTI rival revealed

 Like its rivals, drive in the i30 N goes to the front wheels only, via a 6-speed manual transmission.
 The standard wheels are an 18-inch set wrapped in Michelin tires though Hyundai N will offer customers a 19-inch set with Pirelli tires as an option.

 To further aid the handling, the engineers have tweaked the suspension, electronic power steering, and stability and traction control for sporty characteristics.
-They’ve also added an electronic limited-slip differential and improved body stiffness (via a rear stiffness bar).
+They’ve also added an electronic limited-slip differential (Performance Package only) and improved body stiffness (via a rear stiffness bar).
 A driving modes selector lets you further tweak things by choosing between Eco, Normal, Sport, N and N Custom settings.

 The engineers responsible for the i30 N were led by former BMW M engineering boss Albert Biermann.
 He said the primary focus of the i30 N’s development was handling quality and driving fun, as opposed to big performance numbers.